 4. Adoption Guidelines

-NGRR finds safe, loving homes for our dogs where we want them to become household pets and part of your family.
+NGRR finds safe, loving homes for our dogs where they can become household pets and part of your family.
 Before you adopt, we want to ensure your house and yard are suitable for the dog and that the dog will be well cared for as a family member.
-This is why we have such a long adoption application and then insist on a home visit before you are approved to adopt a dog from us.
-The dogs surrendered to us have been through tough times and deserve a loving home for the best possible chance for success.
-Please see our Frequently Asked Questions for a better discussion of our adoption guidelines.
+This is why we have a lengthy adoption application process and then require a home visit before approving you to adopt a dog from us.
+The dogs we have taken in have been through tough times and deserve a loving home for the best possible chance at success.
+Please refer to our Frequently Asked Questions for a more detailed discussion of our adoption guidelines.
 While each of our Adoption Coordinators has some leeway in placing dogs, applicants with exceptions to the guidelines will likely have lower priority for adoption.

 5. Household Support

-We require that all members of the household who will be responsible for the care of this dog support this application.
+We require that all household members who will be responsible for the care of this dog support this application.

 6. Application Process

 Following your application submission, the Adoption Coordinator in the city and county in which you live will contact you by phone to review.
-The next step will be to set up a home visit by one of our volunteers with you and your family.
+The next step will be to arrange a home visit with one of our volunteers for you and your family.
 Once your home visit has been approved, we will look for the best dog suited for your family.
 When your Adoption Coordinator finds a potential match, he/she will schedule a time for you to meet the dog.
 This works best if you bring the whole household and other pets to your house to ensure a good fit.
 Typically, this may require you and your family to drive to the dog’s foster location in Northern California.
-If this visit goes well, you can sign our Adoption Contract, provide the recommended donation, and adopt the dog.
+Please notify our Volunteer how far you are willing to drive to see a dog.
+If this visit goes well, you can sign our Adoption Contract, provide the recommended adoption fee, and take the dog home.

 7. Dog List